 #Back up Your Computer Regularly

 Make sure to back up your computer regularly.
 Back up your important files and documents in cloud storage or on an offline system.
 This can save your data even if your computer gets infected with ransomware.

 Make sure to secure your network drives with a password and access control restrictions.
 Enforce read-only access for files on your network drives.
 This will prevent ransomware (such as CryptoLocker) from encrypting your files.

 #Keep Your System Up-To-Date

-Make sure to update your computer with regular patches and security updates as and when they are available.
-Since ransomware exploits security vulnerabilities in software, it is critical for you to update your computer with regular security patches.
+Make sure to upgrade your computer with regular patches and security updates as and when they are accessible.
+Since ransomware exploits security vulnerabilities in software, you must update your computer with normal security patches.

 #Real-time Network Traffic Monitoring